Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/barbed-quills-lome.md

 **Ancestry** Shisk; **Heritage** Shisk|LOME|Quillcoat|Quillcoat|LOME|
 - **Frequency**: once per day
-- **Trigger** You are hit with an unarmed strike or a strike with a non-reach melee weapon.
+- **Trigger**: You are hit with an unarmed strike or a strike with a non-reach melee weapon.
 - **Activity**: Reaction

 You break off quills in your attacker's flesh.
 You deal `1d8` piercing damage to the triggering creature (basic Reflex save using your class DC or spell DC, whichever is higher.)
 On a critical failure, the creature also takes `1d4` [persistent bleed damage](rules/conditions.md#Persistent%20Damage) as your quills hook into its flesh.
 At 3rd level, and every 2 levels thereafter, this damage increases by `1d8` and the persistent piercing damage increases by 1.